asadhameed/react-native-course/06 buildingCustomExpress_UserTracking/track-client/README.md

 - 12. In useEffect clean up the function. (useLocation.js)
 - 13. In useEffect if there is helper function then write that helper function inside in useEffect (useLocation.js , Avoiding Stale References )
 - 14. How can create a hook form two context and then use it (useSaveTrack.js)
+- 15. How can config Axios with instance and header (TrackAPI.js) [Axios](https://www.npmjs.com/package/axios#global-axios-defaults)

 ## Available Scripts